-During 2020, the Charity spent £852,794 (2019: £880,360) on delivering its self-management health programme and £133,542 (2019: £134,691) on research and other grants.
+During 2021, the Charity spent £825,184 (2020: £852,794) on delivering its self-management health programme and £150,091(2020: £133,542) on research Member-related grants.

-Arthritis Action is the only UK charity giving hands-on, practical help to improve the quality of life of people affected by arthritis.
+Arthritis Action is the UK charity giving hands-on, practical help to improve the quality of life of people affected by arthritis.
 We offer an integrated self-management approach, which looks at both the physical and mental health impact of living with arthritis.
 Whilst we are a membership charity, we have transformed our services to benefit our membership and wider communities affected by arthritis and other musculoskeletal (MSK) conditions across the UK.
 As one size does not fit all, we will continue to develop and offer a range of services so that people can find what works best for them.

-Although over 10 million people live with arthritis in the UK, each person is unique in the way they manage their symptoms.
+Although over ten million people live with arthritis in the UK, each person is unique in the way they manage their symptoms.
 Our approach enables people to choose the techniques that work for them best.
-Our self-management approach includes: healthy eating and nutritional consultations; access to clinical appointments with our network of osteopaths, physiotherapists, and acupuncturists; mental health resources; pain management techniques; local Groups; exercise advice and resources; and a personalised pathway for goal setting and self-management support, to help people take control of their arthritis, manage the pain it can cause, and enjoy life to the full.
-We are pleased that 95% of our Members are satisfied with our services, based on our survey in 2020.
-"Arthritis Action offers clear and comprehensive information.
-They provide excellent 1:1 communication so every member counts.
-They reinforced what I need to do regarding management of osteoarthritis."
+Our self-management approach includes: healthy eating and nutritional consultations; access to clinical appointments with our network of osteopaths, physiotherapists, and acupuncturists; mental health resources; pain management techniques; Groups; exercise advice and resources; and a personalised pathway for goal setting and self-management support, to help people take control of their arthritis, manage the pain it can cause, and enjoy life to the full.
+We are pleased that 95% of our Members are satisfied with our services, based on our survey in 2021.

-There have been many challenges to overcome in 2020 with the impact of Covid-19, and we missed running our usual face-to-face Arthritis Action Groups and Self-Management Events across the UK.
+There have been many challenges to overcome in 2021 with the ongoing impact of Covid-19, and we missed running our usual face-to-face Arthritis Action Groups and Self-Management Events in England.
 It was important for us to continue supporting people, especially with many feeling more isolated at home.
-We, therefore, used this opportunity to trial new online services.
-We are proud to have moved our Groups online very quickly.
-This enabled attendees to continue to receive peer support online.
-During the year, we organised over 140 Group meetings and events, with over 2,500 people in attendance.
-We have also provided much-needed telephone support to more than 2,000 people since lockdown in March 2020 and have learned new ways of staying in touch in this new environment.
-We piloted an online exercise class which was a big success, so we will offer this new service moving forward.
+We took the opportunity in 2020 to trial new online services and we are proud to have moved our Groups and events online very quickly.
+This enabled attendees to continue to receive peer support online and we continued to build on this in 2021.
+Over 240 Group meetings and presentations were organised this past year, spread over 10 different regions and 23 locations.
+Our Groups and presentations were attended by 3,610 people, including patients, carers, community organisations, corporate staff, healthcare professionals and diverse communities.
+We have also provided much-needed telephone support to more than 3,000 people and introduced a new volunteer-led telephone service, called Arthritis Action Connect, to link members with one another to offer peer support.
+The new online exercise class was a big success, so we continued to offer this service in 2021.
 We will continue to develop new ways of working, featuring both online and in-person services, to share self-management information and support people's physical health and mental wellbeing.